 This exam is more clinically based, and therefore some enjoy revising for this exam the most.
 We advise for you to focus on your weaker areas, which for most candidates is statistical data.
 When revising for this exam a popular technique is to use flow charts and diagrams for difficult areas such as metabolic medicine, heart murmurs and immunology.

-This exam will assess whether you have reached the standard in clinical skills expected of a specialised doctor.
+MRCPCH Clinical is the final element of the MRCPCH.
+This exam will assess whether you have reached the standard in clinical skills expected of a specialised doctor at ST4 level.

-The exam costs £750, it comprises of ten stations which will test your skills in: child development, communications skills, history-taking and management planning, recognition and diagnosis of clinical signs and symptoms and physical examination skills.
+The exam costs £773 (in UK), it comprises of ten stations which will test your skills in: child development, communications skills, history-taking and management planning, recognition and diagnosis of clinical signs and symptoms and physical examination skills.

 This is the only exam which follows a curriculum so it is important that you utilise the standard examination circuit, which gives details on station topics, length of each station and how many examiners – so exploit this information.